beocaca/astrotribe/apps/admin/content/bp/market-trends.md

    - **Astronomy Sector:**

-     - Increasing public interest in space exploration driven by missions from agencies like NASA and private companies like SpaceX.
+     - Increasing public interest in space exploration driven by missions from agencies like NASA and private organizations like SpaceX.
      - Growth in online astronomy communities and educational content.
      - Advancements in AI and machine learning for data analysis in astronomy.
      - We need specific growth numbers here.